meeeejin/SWE3033-F2021/week1/README.md

 ## Overview

-In this week, you will run the TPC-C benchmark on MySQL 5.7.
+In this week, you will learn how run the TPC-C benchmark on MySQL 5.7.
 Follow the guide below.
 If you have any questions, don't hesitate to get in touch with me via email (Mijin An / meeeeejin@gmail.com)

 > NOTE: This lab is based on the Linux environment.
 If you don't have a Linux machine, use [VirturalBox](https://www.virtualbox.org/).
 (Recommend Ubuntu 18.04)